 - New technologies in performance and/or in the classroom

-Feel free to contact the editor with any questions or inquiries:
+Additionally, free to contact the editors with any questions or inquiries:

 Theatre Topics is an official publication of the Association for Theatre in Higher Education (ATHE).